 In 1877 Cantrell & Cochrane successfully trademarked the “Club Soda” name in Britain and Ireland.

 Cantrell retired from the partnership in 1883, leaving Cochrane as the sole proprietor, although the Cantrell & Cochrane name was retained.

 According to the Belfast Morning News, by 1884 Cantrell & Cochrane was the largest soft drink manufacturer in the world.

 By 1885 the Dublin works employed around 500 people and had an annual production capacity of nearly 30 million bottles a year.
 Almost all of Nassau Place was occupied.
 The city and suburban trade employed sixteen two-horse vans.
 The Belfast factory was of a similar size.

 The Belfast Morning News claimed in 1885 that what Guinness was to porter, and Bass was to pale ale, Cantrell & Cochrane was to ginger ale, especially in America.

 Cantrell & Cochrane became a private limited liability company in 1898.
 The company was awarded a Royal Warrant by the King of Great Britain in 1901.

-Cantrell & Cochrane was one of the largest exporters from Ireland by the time Henry Cochrane died in 1904.
+By the time Henry Cochrane died in 1904, Cantrell & Cochrane was one of the largest Irish exporters.
 He was succeeded as chairman by his son, Ernest Cecil Cochrane (1874 – 1952).

 Cantrell died in 1909 with an estate valued at £70,045.